 * Go around the entire house and put away at least two items from every surface you come across.
 If there isn’t so much to see, your mind won’t feel so noisy.

 * Colour can be astonishingly loud.
-Go out of your way to hush it, by introducing whites and creams to a room (towels, tablecloths, quilts, pillows, flowers etc), if only for the time that you are trying to calm your mind.
+Go out of your way to hush it, by introducing whites and creams to a room (towels, tablecloths, quilts, pillows,

 * Practise saying No. It won’t make you a social pariah and it will help you create the time you need to sort your life out and hush that constant sense of obligation.
 Trust me, the world won’t stop without you.